 It is a shame that that one "news" story I read about the culinary chef opening a restaurant on one of the water pump cribs was a hoax.
 Then again I probably wouldn't have been able to afford that place anyway.
 I was able to spot this hotspot, by accident, while playing tourist at the top of Willis/Sears Tower in July 2015.

 (C) "Sienna Brick Factory”/Colonial Brick Factory

-Considering its location I’ll bet a dime to a dollar THIS is the factory it’s based on.
+Considering its location, I’ll bet a dime to a dollar that this is the factory it’s based on.
 The courtyard also has a similar layout.
 In the Hotspot Info-card, it's mentioned that a horror movie was filmed at the location.
 After a lot of research, I discovered that the 2005 remake of Amityville Horror was filmed in Chicago, specifically the interiors in a factory.

 That factory, however, is located in Buffalo Grove Illinois, pretty damn far north from not only the neighborhood of Bridgeport but Chicago in general.
 I also called the Chicago Film Commission, but there's no info on a movie being filmed at the Colonial Brick Factory.
 Not to say someone couldn't have made one-off the book, but I'm going to have to consider this a double reference like a lot of the hotspots in this game appear to be.